Scandy-co/RouxObjCHelloWorld/README.md

 # Using ScandyCore.framework for iOS (iPhone X TrueDepth)
 ## ScandyCore License
 Contact us to get a license to use ScandyCore.
-Then put the license string (without quotation marks) into file named ScandyCoreLicense.txt, and save it with UTF-8 encoding.
+Then put the license string into file named ScandyCoreLicense.txt, and save it with UTF-8 encoding.
 In your project go to `Build Phases` -> `Copy Bundle Resources`, and add ScandyCoreLicense.txt to the list.

 In your application read the contents of the file into a string.
 Use the pointer to the ScandyCore object to call `setLicense`, passing the license string as an argument.
 If the return from this call is `SUCCESS`, everything is good; otherwise, you will receive the status `INVALID_LICENSE`, and you will not be able to use ScandyCore's functionality until you provide a valid license.